retorquere/zotero-open-pdf/README.md

 "efaidnbmnnnibpcajpcglclefindmkaj" is the ID of the Acrobat extension.
 To enable the extension to read the file:/// protocol, you need to turn on "Allow access to file URLs" on the "Manage Extensions" page.

 The plugin does not search the system PATH, you need to enter the full path to the executable.
+Adding new entries to the menu requires a restart of the plugin.

 # Warning